foxdonut/meiosis/tutorial/lessons/03-update-state-mithril.md

 @flems mithril/03-update-state-solution.js,app.html,app.css mithril 750 hidden

-When you are ready, continue on to [04 - Update Function](04-update-function-mithril.html).
+When you are ready, continue on to [04 - Streams](04-streams-mithril.html).

 [Table of Contents](toc.html)